-MPCA is offering approximately $150,000 in grant funding to replace 2-cycle gasoline-powered landscaping and snow removal equipment with electric-powered equipment.
+MPCA offered approximately $150,000 in grant funding to replace 2-cycle gasoline-powered landscaping and snow-removal equipment with electric-powered equipment.

 - Eligible applicants: Businesses under 500 employees, governmental agencies, educational institutions, tribes, or nongovernmental organizations (e.g., nonprofit or association) with any number of employees.
-Equipment used near populations sensitive to air pollution, in environmental justice areas, and in communities with higher air pollution will tend to score highest.
-All equipment being replaced must be scrapped or otherwise rendered inoperable.
+Equipment used near populations sensitive to air pollution, areas of concern for environmental justice, and communities with higher air pollution will tend to score highest.

 - Maximum grant award: $24,000 with a 50% minimum match.

-During evaluation, the MPCA will determine each applicant’s emissions reductions and cost-effectiveness using this tool.
+During evaluation, the MPCA will determine each applicant’s emissions reductions and cost-effectiveness using this tool: Handheld 2-cycle engine emissions calculator (p-sbap5-36)

 Gas-powered landscaping equipment is a significant source of volatile organic compounds (VOCs) and other air emissions, particularly in urban areas.
 The average gas-powered push mower emits over 14 pounds of air pollution an hour — the same amount as driving your car 200 miles!
 These pollutants impact the health of equipment operators and the populated communities they serve.